Tuanp703/Donations/docs/design_pattern_decisions.md

 SmartCheck revealed only Severity Level 1 errors.
 Upon further review, I concluded that none of which requires additional action.

 ### Securify Scanner Evaluation
-I also submited the same Donations contract for automated vulnerability analysis using Securify.
+I also submitted the same Donations contract for automated vulnerability analysis using Securify.

 ![Securify](/docs/img/Securify.PNG)